dawnandrew100/random-problems/math/suhagyeongyeog/question.md

-This question is based on a Korean College entrance question that was mistakenly assigned to highschool-aged teens due to a mathematical error by the person who created the question.
+This question is based on a Korean College entrance question that was mistakenly assigned to highschool-aged teens due to an error with assessing the mathematical difficulty by the person who created the question.

 The original question is: